rajoy99/rajoy99/README.md

 ## ABOUT ME :

-## `I am a Computer Science Graduate and Software Engineer`
+## `I am a Computer Science PhD Student`

+Before joining PhD program, I worked as a software engineer for 4 months.
 As a software engineer, I am a generalist.
 I do not have preference for a particular stack.

 ---